AutoGIS-2019/Exercise-5/README.md

   - This map should not be only an interactive version of your submission for problem 1 ;).
 Create shomething new!
   - Feel free to adapt examples provided in this course!
 You can e.g. do some calculations based on the datasets used during this course (travel time data, population data, address points..) or use the analysis outputs that we have done earlier in the course (for example the dominance areas or travel times for shopping centers in Exercise 3).
 - **Criteria:**
-  - The map should have with multiple layers on it and/or present an output of (simple) data analysis
+  - The map should have multiple layers on it and/or present an output of (simple) data analysis
   - Consider [good cartographic practices](https://www.gislounge.com/ten-things-to-consider-when-making-a-map/)
   - The map should demonstrate skills learned during [lesson 5: interactive maps](https://automating-gis-processes.github.io/2018/notebooks/L5/interactive-map-folium.html) and throughout this course.
 You can also take advantage of the [Folium example gallery](https://nbviewer.jupyter.org/github/python-visualization/folium/tree/master/examples/).
   - Think about including additional interactive elements, such as popup text in the map.